 Answer this question by thinking about the value of calls in relation to the value of clicks.
 On average, calls convert at a rate three times higher than web clicks2.
-If a call’s relative value is high enough, you may choose to focus on driving calls exclusively.
-If you’re still working to develop your mobile web experience, call-only campaigns could be more effective than your landing pages.
+If a call’s relative value is high enough, you may choose to focus on driving calls.
+If you’re still working to develop your mobile web experience, call campaigns could be more effective than your landing pages.

 If you aren’t sure about the value of calls to you and already have a mobile website in place, start with call extensions.
-If you find out that the value of call is significantly higher than a click, consider experimenting with call-only ads and measure the effects of such a change.
+If you find out that the value of a call is similar to or higher than a click, consider experimenting with call ads and measure the effects of such a change.

-Call-only ads do exactly what their name suggests: give people the simple option to call your business.
-The campaign setup for call-only ads is quick and straightforward.
+Call ads do exactly what their name suggests: get people to call your business.
+Take advantage of the optional “Visit website” link in your call ad to also give people the chance to learn more about your business from your site.
+The campaign setup for call ads is quick and straightforward.

-Do it now: Create a new call-only campaign
+Do it now: Create a new call campaign

 Here are a few questions that you can ask yourself as you pick the right option for your business: